Refined disk potentials for immersed Lagrangian surfaces: Holomorphic curves with corners

+The zero area parameter versions of the surgeries can now be described as follows.
+Consider a proper embedding $\gamma \subset \C$ of $\R$ which satisfies the following: \begin{itemize} \item $\gamma$ coincides with the boundary $\{xy=0\} \cup \{x,y \ge 0\}$ of the first quadrant outside of a compact subset, \item $-\gamma \cap \gamma = \varnothing$, and \item the signed area between $\gamma$ and $\{xy=0\} \cup \{x,y \ge 0\}$ equals zero. \end{itemize} The two different zero area surgeries are then obtained by replacing the transversely intersecting sheets $A(\{xy=0\} \times S^1)$ with either the Lagrangian cylinder $A(\gamma \times S^1)$, or the Lagrangian cylinder $A(i\gamma \times S^1)$.
+The first case will be referred to as a \emph{$p$-surgery} on $L$ and the resulting Lagrangian will be denoted by $L_p$, the second as a \emph{$q$-surgery} and the resulting Lagrangian denoted by $L_q$.

+It is obvious that the Hamiltonian isotopy class of $L_{p}$ (respectively $L_{q}$) is independent of the choice of curve $\gamma$.
+We also point out that $\gamma$ can be scaled by an arbitrarily small constant to a new surgery curve for which the surgery leaves the Lagrangian undeformed in the complement of an arbitrarily small neighborhood of the double point. }

-Let $\xi\in L$ be a double point on $L$ and $ L_p$, $ L_q$ be the two surgeries of $L$ at that double point using zero area parameter, as in~\cite[Section~2, Step 3]{Va17}.
+{ Let $\xi\in L$ be a double point on $L$ and $ L_p$, $ L_q$ be the two surgeries of $L$ at that double point using zero area parameter as described above.
 Both are immersions with one less double point.
-The next lemma follows from e.g.~\cite[Proposition~60.23]{FO306}.
+The next lemma is well-known, we use \cite{ESjams} in the proof below, see also~\cite[Proposition~60.23]{FO306}.

 \begin{lem} Let $u\colon(D,\del D)\to (X,L)$ be a topological disk with corners having a total number $a$ of $p$-switches and a total number $b$ of $q$-switches at $\xi$.
 Let $L_p$ be the $p$-surgery of $L$ at $\xi$ and $\t u\in H_2(X,L_p)$ a topological disk obtained by smoothing $u$ locally near the double point, $n>1$.
 Then